-Nik Silver Efex Pro 2 by DxO is my favorite way to convert my photographs to black and white.
+Nik Silver Efex Pro 2 in the Nik Collection by DxO is my favorite way to convert my photographs to black and white.
 Silver Efex Pro has dozens of presets, color filters, global sliders, toning, borders, and more.

 More often than not, I find a look that is close to what I like in the presets.
 From there I can just tweak it a bit with the global sliders and / or color filters for a finished look.

 Lightroom Black & White Profiles